Skip to main content

 Board Folder

-ZMK will search for config files in either of:
+ZMK will search for config files in:

 • <board>.conf (Kconfig)